 - Contributing Spotlight feature in PS, Political Science and Politics.
 See below for call and circulate widely.
 All proposals welcome.

 - Developing our connections with the other APSA status committees.

 - Allocating financial resources for the committee’s current and future activities.

 CALL FOR PROPOSALS FOR PS

 The APSA Committee on the Status of Contingent Faculty seeks proposals for a Spotlight feature in the APSA journal PS.
 The Spotlight will address issues facing, and experiences of, contingent faculty in Political Science.
 Contributions should be 750 – 1000 words and engage one of the topic areas outlined below.

 We seek contributions from a diverse range of perspectives.
 Please feel free to circulate this call to others who you feel may be interested.
 Any authors whose contributions are approved will also be expected to serve as a reviewer for other essays in the Spotlight feature – as the publication will be peer reviewed.

-If you are interested in making a contribution please send a brief 1-paragraph overview of the content of your proposed contribution to Veronica Czastkiewicz ([email protected]) and Susan Orr ([email protected],edu) who will serve as guest editors.
-We would like to receive proposals by April 2nd 2018.
-Accepted proposals would be due by June 4th 2018.
+If you are interested in making a contribution please send a brief 1-paragraph overview of the content of your proposed contribution to Veronica Czastkiewicz ([email protected]) and Susan Orr ([email protected]) who will serve as guest editors.
+We would like to receive proposals by May 1st 2018.
+Accepted proposals would be due by August 1st 2018.